Waterton Backcountry Camping: Top 15 Campgrounds

 8. Bertha Bay

-Permits and reservations are available and can be purchased and made from the Waterton Visitor Center.
-For the cooking purposes, gas stoves are required, and water sources are available and should be boiled or treated before use.
+Permits and reservations can be purchased and made from the Waterton Visitor Center.
+Gas stoves are required for cooking; water sources are available and should be boiled or treated before use.

 9. Lineham Lakes

-Lineham lakes are accessible via Lineham creek or a difficult hike past Rowe lakes in Waterton backcountry camping, and Lineham trail is a day hike visiting a waterfall, and along the route are views of Cameron lake and Mount Linehan.
-Just beyond the cliff at the end of the trail are the Lineman lakes.
+Lineham trail is a day hike visiting a waterfall, and along the route are views of Cameron Lake and Mount Linehan.
+The Lineman Lakes are just beyond the cliff at the trail’s end.

 11. Crandell Mountain Campground